Superior (village), Wisconsin

 The Village of Superior is a village in Douglas County, Wisconsin, United States.
 The population was 677 at the 2020 census, up from 664 at the 2010 census.
 The village is located immediately south of, and adjacent to the City of Superior and is also adjacent to the Town of Superior.
-Additionally, there is a section of superior on the southern side of the MN-23 bridge that crosses the St.Louis River.
-On this island of Wisconsin surrounded by Minnesota, there are a few residential homes, a ski resort and outdoor activity including a man made lake at MontDuLac.

 Transportation

 Wisconsin Highway 35 (Tower Avenue) serves as a main route in the village.
+Duluth Transit Authority has one route that services Tower Avenue and can transport citizens of Superior village citizens to the larger Twin Ports Area.

 Geography

 Superior is located at (46.65614, -92.103638).

 According to the United States Census Bureau, the village has a total area of 1.24 sqmi, of which, 1.23 sqmi of it is land and 0.01 sqmi is water.